Eccentricities by JVG

 • Activated charcoal (as colorant)

-This recipe has a 6% superfat and the water to lye ratio is approximately 2:1.
+This recipe has a 6% superfat, and the water to lye ratio is approximately 2:1.
 My favorite lye calculator is soapcalc.net.
-Below is a snapshot of the recipe in soapcalc.
+Below is a snapshot of the recipe in SoapCalc.

 Soapcalc dot net screen capture of the soap recipe provided in this tutorial.

-If you have never made soap before be aware that handcrafted soap uses lye.
+If you have never made soap before, be aware that handcrafted soap uses lye.
 Lye is caustic and can burn your skin in contact.
-Before you try to make soap make sure to use the proper safety equipment.
-Use gloves, safety glasses, long sleeves, long pants and closed toe shoes.
+Before you try to make soap, make sure to use the proper safety equipment.
+Use gloves, safety glasses, long sleeves, long pants, and closed-toe shoes.

 Now on to the coffee soap making process

-1. Weigh and melt the oils and butters and set aside to cool to room temperature.
+1. Weigh and melt the oils and butters, and set aside to cool to room temperature.
 I recommend soaping at room temperature rather than hot.
 This will give you a bit more time to create swirls.
-For the experienced soaper, most of us have a specific range that we like to soap at, for me it is between 80 and 90 degrees Fahrenheit.
+For the experienced soaper, most of us have a specific range that we like to soap at; for me, it is between 80 and 90 degrees Fahrenheit.

 2. Add the kaolin clay and colloidal oatmeal and mix well.